kiranmaimalluvalasa/Data-Science/AWS AI.md

 Model Type: Different models (e.g., Claude vs. Llama) have varying performance.

 Input Tokens: More context (longer prompts) means more time to process.

 Output Length: Longer responses take more time to generate.

 Important Note: Latency is not impacted by Temperature, Top P, or Top K.

+Prompt Engineering Techniques
+In this lecture, we explore several prompt engineering techniques that can be used to enhance the quality and precision of responses from generative AI models like those used in Amazon Bedrock.

+1. Zero-Shot Prompting
+Definition: Asking a model to perform a task without providing any examples.

+Example Prompt:
+"Write a short story about a dog that helps solve a mystery."

+Behavior: The model relies entirely on its pretrained general knowledge.

+Best Use: When the task is simple or the model is highly capable.

+2. Few-Shot Prompting
+Definition: Providing a few examples of the task to guide the model’s output.

+Example:

+Provide two example stories:

+Whiskers the Cat solving a mystery.

+Buddy the Bird solving a mystery.

+Then prompt:
+"Write a short story about a dog that helps solve a mystery."

+Behavior: The model learns from patterns in the examples.

+Variants:

+One-Shot Prompting: Providing one example.

+Few-Shot Prompting: Providing multiple examples.

+Best Use: When you want the model to follow a specific format or tone.

+3. Chain-of-Thought Prompting
+Definition: Prompting the model to generate step-by-step reasoning or follow a structured process.

+Prompt Example:
+"First describe the setting and the dog, then introduce the mystery, next show how the dog discovers clues, and finally reveal how the dog solves the mystery."

+Phrase Tip: Use “Think step by step” to trigger logical reasoning.

+Behavior: Helps generate more coherent and logical outputs.

+Best Use: For tasks that involve complex reasoning or multi-step logic.

+4. Retrieval-Augmented Generation (RAG)
+Definition: Combines the model’s generation capabilities with external data sources.

+Workflow:

+User prompt is issued.

+Relevant information is retrieved from external data (e.g., documents, databases).

+The data is injected into the prompt.

+The model generates a response using both its knowledge and the augmented context.

+Example:

+Prompt:
+"Write a story about a dog solving a mystery using the following information:"

+Context:

+Dogs have an excellent sense of smell.

+Neighborhood thefts often involve missing items.

+Dogs can track scents over long distances.

+Behavior: The output reflects contextual knowledge from the external data.

+Best Use: When domain-specific or up-to-date knowledge is required.

+Summary of Techniques
+Technique	Description	Best Use Case
+Zero-Shot	No examples; uses general model knowledge	Simple or general tasks Few-Shot	Guided with 1 or more examples	Tasks needing specific tone/format Chain-of-Thought	Step-by-step reasoning or instructions	Tasks involving logic or structured output RAG	Uses external data to enhance prompt context	Domain-specific or data-heavy tasks